TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 #### 2) AWS Storage Gateway
 Local devices can connect to the appliance as though it’s a physical backup device like a tape drive, while the data itself is saved to AWS platforms

+* File Gateway - for flat files to be stored directly on S3
+* Volume Gateway - Stored Volumes - Entire dataset stored on site and asynchronously backed up to S3
+* Volume Gateway - Cached Volumes - Entire dataset stored on S3 and most frequently accessed is cached on site
+* Gateway Virtual Tape Library

 #### 3) AWS Snowball

 When requested, AWS will ship you a physical, 256-bit, encrypted Snowball storage device onto which you’ll copy your data.
 You then ship the device back to Amazon where its data will be uploaded to your S3 bucket(s).

+Snowball edge offers both

+## H) Cross Region Replication
+* Needs versioning enabled source and destination buckets
+* Regions must be unique
+* Existing files in bucket not replicted automatically
+* Delete markers and deleting versions not replicated

+## I) S3 Transfer Acceleration and CloudFront
+* edge locations to accelerate uploads and downloads
+* edge locations have caches, stored upto the ttl (time to live)
+* Invalidating cached content is possible, you will be charged for it.
+Create invalidation in the CloudFrontDistributions
+* Content Delivery Network (CDN) a system of distributed servers that delivers content to a user based on their geographic position, the origin of the webpage and a content deliver server
+* A CDN is a network of edge locations, also called distribution
+* Cloud Front offers two types of distributions - a web distribution for websites and RTMP for media streaming

 READ S3 FAQS BEFORE TAKING THE EXAM